Patient data breaches can strike anywhere: Make sure you’re prepared for them all

 The varied starting points of data breaches mean that you need a truly robust security strategy that covers more than just the “traditional” idea of breaches, including vendor access and insider snooping.

-Likewise, risk analytics should do more than catch or obstruct cybercriminals who target your organization.
+Likewise, risk analytics should do more than catch or obstruct cybercriminals who target your organisation.
 They must also address security risks from employees and third-party vendors.

 Patient privacy solutions ensure HIPAA compliance, but their purpose is even greater.
 On top of preventing penalties and criminal prosecution, reducing risk with behavioral monitoring and analytics helps build trust.
 An atmosphere of trust and privacy promotes patient retention, encourages active involvement with treatment plans, and supports patient-centered care.